rakesh2009/Twitter-Tweet-analysis-using-NLP/README.md

 Considering his twitter and finding how many positive, negative and neutral tweets.
 Building an ML classifier model using his tweets and polarity (positive,negative and neutral)

 For deciding the polarity of tweets & text pre-processing, we are using **NLP technique**.
-For building ML model, we are using **Random Forest & KN classifier**
+For building the ML model, we are using **Random Forest & KN classifier**

 ## Tasks performed: